Explore more blogs

 Nonprofit trends & insights

-How do GoFundMe alternatives stack up?
-Compare the fees and features of seven popular crowdfunding platforms.
+Curious how GoFundMe alternatives stack up?
+Compare the fees and features of seven popular crowdfunding platforms trusted by nonprofits.

 Rachel Mills